Trading strategies

 Strategies for options trading in volatile markets

 There are a number of established option volatility trading strategies.
 If implied volatility is high and traders expect it to decrease, they may enter short option positions.
-When implied volatility falls, the writer will benefit from the falling option premiums, allowing them to purchase back the contracts they sold – at a lower price.
+When implied volatility falls, the writer will benefit from the falling option price, allowing them to profit from closing the short position – at a lower price.

 When volatility spikes, the value of options can soar significantly, benefiting buyers of options.
-They can sell long contracts at a profit, since the option premiums would have risen.
-In this instance, an option seller/writer would suffer from having to buy back options at a higher premium.
+They can sell long at a profit, since the option price would have risen.
+In this instance, an option seller/writer would suffer from having to buy back options at a higher price.

 Popular option volatility strategies and techniques include the ‘straddle’ and the ‘strangle’.